 Step-7) Dry and Detail the Engine:

 After you clean engine bay with Wd40, you are left with a wet engine.
-Start drying the engine with a microfiber towel.
-Before taking another step, the engine must be totally dried out.
+With a cotton towel, start to dry the engine.
+Before moving on, the engine must be completely dry.

-Now is the time to detail the engine with a good quality product.
-Spray the product all over the plastic and rubber parts and then move to the next step.
+Now is the time to use a good tool to clean the engine.
+Spray the product all over the plastic and rubber parts, and then move on to the next step.

 Step-8) Replace the Battery: